 Certain things in life should be simple, like figuring out how to unlock your iPhone.
 In an ideal world, once you’ve bought a phone, it should be yours to do with as you like — even if it means taking it to another wireless carrier.

-Alas, you usually need to contact your current wireless provider to unlock your iPhone (or to unlock any smartphone, for that matter).
-That said, assuming your account is in good standing and your phone is paid off, wireless carriers will be willing — if not necessarily happy — to unlock your phone at your request.
+However, you usually need to contact your current wireless provider to unlock your iPhone (or to unlock any smartphone, for that matter).
+That said, assuming your account is in good standing and your phone is paid off, wireless carriers should be willing to unlock your phone at your request.

 Having an unlocked phone means greater flexibility.
 You can take an unlocked phone to any carrier, so it’s easy to switch your wireless service.
 It’s also easier to travel internationally with an unlocked phone, as you can just swap in any local SIM card to get service, usually at rates that are more attractive than some of the international plans offered by your wireless carrier.

-A couple years ago, a reader contacted us about helping to get his iPhone unlocked, and the advice I offered then is still relevant now, with a few minor updates.
-Here’s everything you need to know about how to unlock your iPhone.
-(And again, much of this advice can be applied to any type of smartphone.)
+So, here’s everything you need to know about how to unlock your iPhone.
+(And again, much of this advice can be applied to any other type of smartphone.)

 What you need to unlock your iPhone

 To unlock your phone, you’ll need to have your device’s IMEI number.
-That’s the set of digits that's unique to each phone.
+That’s the set of digits that's unique to each phone worldwide.

 However you track it down, the IMEI is vital for unlocking your iPhone.
 That’s the number your carrier will ask for to carry out the task.